Saturday 9 October 2021

 Thousands of spectators line the course every year as the event forms part of the annual Zwiebelmarkt (Onion Market) festival which has been held since 1653 and which draws approximately 300,000 visitors over three days.

-The course is gently undulating and run on mixed surfaces (asphalt, granite setts, gravel paths).
+The course is run on mixed surfaces (asphalt, granite setts, gravel paths).

 Map of the venue: